alextaschuk/Literary-Quote-Clock/README.md

 # Literary Quote Clock

-This is a clock that I made using a [Raspberry PI Zero 2WH](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and Waveshare's [7.5 inch E-ink display](https://www.waveshare.com/7.5inch-e-paper-hat.htm) to display the time using quotes from various books.
+This is a clock that I made using a [Raspberry PI Zero 2WH](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and Waveshare's [7.5 inch E-ink display](https://www.waveshare.com/7.5inch-e-paper-hat.htm) that displays the time using quotes from various books.
 (Almost) every minute of the day has at least one corresponding quote, but many have multiple possible quotes that may be used (one is chosen at random).

 ## Materials: